-The ground speed control levers of the zero-turn riding mower are responsive and learning to gain a smooth and efficient control of the unit's forward, reverse, and turning movements will take some practice.
+The lever controls of the Zero Turn rider are responsive, and learning to gain a smooth and efficient control of the rider's forward, reverse, and turning movements will take some practice.

-Before you begin mowing, spend some time going through the maneuvers shown in this manual and become familiar with how the unit accelerates, travels, and steers.
+Spending some time going through the maneuvers shown and becoming familiar with how the unit accelerates, travels, and steers - before you begin mowing -is absolutely essential to getting the most out of the Zero Turn rider.

-Locate a smooth, flat area of your lawn with plenty of room to maneuver.
+Locate a smooth, flat area of your lawn - one with plenty of room to maneuver.
 (Clear the area of objects, people and animals before you begin.)
 Operate the unit at mid-throttle during this practice session (ALWAYS operate at full throttle when mowing), and turn slowly to prevent tire slippage and damage to your lawn.